 The Association of Art Museum Curators (AAMC) Foundation Engagement Programme for International Curators (EPIC) fosters exchange and partnership between UK-based curators (Awardees) and US-based curators (Liaisons).
 The programme offers curators a rare and valuable platform for cross-cultural networking and exchange.
 By engaging with their counterparts, participants build and/or strengthen international relationships, lead multi-national conversations, and advance their professional skills.
 Partnerships are not project-based, but instead specifically focus on the reciprocity of information, experiences, and insights to help curators gain new perspectives, approach challenges with fresh ideas, and encourage global thinking.
 You can find out more about the programme here.

-Taking place throughout 2022, this fully funded programme includes funding to travel and attend the AAMC Art Curators Conference in New York in April/May 2022; support for two in-person visits – one in-person visit by the U.K. Awardee at the U.S. Liaison’s institution, and another in-person visit by the U.S. Liaison to the U.K. Awardee’s institution; receive an invitation to the AAMC Foundation’s Program Alumni Reception; to enjoy a 2-year AAMC membership allowing access to AAMC’s suite of curatorial development opportunities; and to receive complimentary Art Fund membership for two years.
+Taking place throughout 2023, this fully funded programme includes funding to travel and attend the AAMC Art Curators Conference in New York in May 2023; support for two in-person visits – one in-person visit by the U.K. Awardee at the U.S. Liaison’s institution, and another in-person visit by the U.S. Liaison to the U.K. Awardee’s institution; receive an invitation to the AAMC Foundation’s Program Alumni Reception; to enjoy a 2-year AAMC membership allowing access to AAMC’s suite of curatorial development opportunities; and to receive complimentary Art Fund membership for two years.

 International Awardees and US Liaisons will work together to programme a webinar that would be presented to the full AAMC membership, developing the themes and content collaboratively.

-This year’s conference will take place 30 April – 3 May 2022 in New York.
-Following two years of entirely virtual Art Curators conferences this will be the first hybrid in-person and virtual conference.
+This year’s conference will take place 6 – 9 May 2023 in New York.
 Through a hybrid format, AAMC hopes to ensure access to the Conference content to much of our audiences and allow for a range of engagement with our sessions.
 The programme will include live and virtual speakers on panels and keynotes alongside in-person and virtual networking and socialising opportunities.

 Eligibility and criteria